richardwestenra/metafix/app/README.md

 ** What I learned: It still throws issues.
 There is clearly something else going on with the markup.
 Test 3 works perfectly and Test 4 does not, so I just need to find the bit of code in test 4 that's throwing errors. **

 ### Test 5 ###
-I put test4.html through an HTML validator, and fixed or removed the issues that showed up.
+I put test4.html through an HTML validator, and began fixing or removing the issues that showed up.